scalar-labs/scalardb/docs/configurations.md

 ## Transaction managers

-Implemented within ScalarDB are three transaction managers: Consensus Commit, gRPC, and JDBC.
+Implemented within ScalarDB are two transaction managers: Consensus Commit and gRPC.
 You can specify one of the transaction managers by using the `scalar.db.transaction_manager` property and then specify the configurations for the transaction manager.

 ### Consensus Commit